-1) I shot a shit-ton of cops in town, and Comstock set fire to his own zeppelin to stop me, but then told his army to “stand down.”
+1) I shot a shit-ton of cops and Comstock set fire to his own zeppelin to stop me, then suddenly told his army to “stand down.”
 Why?
 I met no resistance at all, entering and moving through the tower.
-WTF?
+It made no sense.

-3) How does Elizabeth know where to go, during the escape?
-She’s surprised to discover that she’s being watched, so she’s never been through those tunnels before, yet she’s saying “this way” like she knows what’s what?
+2) How does Elizabeth know which way to go during the escape?
+She’s surprised to discover that she’s being watched, so she’s never been through the tunnels before, yet she’s saying “this way” like she knows what’s what?

-4) How is it helpful to have a ginormous mechanical bird who looses its shit and rips the place apart when it’s supposed to be protecting her?
+3) How is it helpful to have a ginormous mechanical bird who loses its shit and rips the place apart when it’s supposed to be protecting her?
 Did the bird wreck the Columbia statue, the bridge and other parts of the town, too?
 Why?

-Based on the brilliance of BioShock, BioShock 2, and Minerva’s Den, I’m still eager to play BioShock Infinite.
-Though I have a bad feeling I might end up with a verdict similar to Thief — really wanting to like it, but not being able to look past its glaring problems.
+Based on the brilliance of BioShock, BioShock 2, and Minerva’s Den, I’m eager to play BioShock Infinite.
+But I have a bad feeling I’ll end up with a verdict similar to Thief — really wanting to like it but not being able to look past its glaring problems.
 I hope I’m wrong.

 ~ J.L.
 Hilton